 It has been shown that neuropsychological deficits are present in 65% of CRPS patients, including deficits in the executive functions, for example planning, organising, self-awareness, self-regulation and initiation of action, word recall lexical memory and conscious memory of events declarative memory.

-Complex Regional Pain Syndrome (CRPS) involves neuropathic pain, glial activation and central sensitization in the central nervous system, leading to centralised, body-wide chronic pain.
+Complex Regional Pain Syndrome (CRPS) involves neuropathic pain, glial cell activation leading to increased cytokines and ultimately central sensitization in the central nervous system, leading to centralised, body-wide chronic pain.

 Sleep is massively affected, though this is unsurprising given the CNS and ANS changes and of course, constant severe pain (Schwartzman, R.J., et al. (2009) in ‘The Natural History of Complex Regional Pain Syndrome’, Clinical Journal of Pain, Vol. 25, Issue 4, pp. 273-280).

 Another paper by Schwartzman, R.J.
 (2012) ‘Systemic complications of complex regional pain syndrome’ explains full body involvement and is a good one to print out if you are faced with what appears to be extensive spreading of our CRPS or many additional symptoms that cannot be otherwise explained.
 Robert Schwartzman is one of the leading experts in CRPS so this is definitely worth a read for both you and your doctor.

 CRPS is currently viewed as involving interactions between the immune system, the ANS and the Central Nervous System (Rooij, A.M., (2010) in ‘Genetic and Epidemiological Aspects of Complex Regional Pain Syndrome’, Doctoral Thesis, Leiden University (ignore chapter 4 as it’s now been shown that their are no psychological differences between control groups & CRPS groups.